bbranquinho/skip-the-dishes/README.md

 ## 3. Test and Documentation

-It is available a collection on Postman that can be used for testing purpose, this Postman can be found on folder *docs/postman*.
+A Postman collection that can be used for testing purpose is available.
+This Postman can be found in *docs/postman*.

-Based on unitary tests an API documentation was built using Spring REST Docs and it is available at http://infallible-austin-cf743a.bitballoon.com/ or on folder *docs/api-docs/skip-the-dishes-resources.html*.
+Based on unitary tests an API documentation was built using Spring REST Docs and it is available at http://infallible-austin-cf743a.bitballoon.com/ or in *docs/api-docs/skip-the-dishes-resources.html*.

 Once the application is running all events can be found at http://localhost:2113/

 ## 4. Architecture

-Many things are considered for the proposed solution, the following figures show a domain architecture and a basic conceptual architecture based on domain modules.
+Many things are considered for the proposed solution.
+The following figures show both domain and basic conceptual architecture based on domain modules.

 ### 4.1.
 Domain Architecture

-The proposed solution uses some concepts like DDD, Event Sourcing, and CQRS.
+The proposed solution uses some concepts such as DDD, Event Sourcing, and CQRS.
 Some details of these concepts are available in:

   #### DDD: https://martinfowler.com/tags/domain%20driven%20design.html
   #### CQRS: https://martinfowler.com/bliki/CQRS.html